 There is no nationwide advisory in effect for Ghana.
 However, you should exercise a high degree of caution due to petty crime and a risk of politically-fuelled tension in the lead-up to elections, particularly in Northern Ghana.

 You should exercise a high degree of caution in Ghana and maintain a high level of security awareness at all times.

 Political and ethnic tensions

-Isolated violent incidents related to political tensions, and sometimes fueled by ethnic tensions, occur from time to time and may be increasingly frequent in the lead-up to the December 7, 2016 presidential election.
+Isolated violent incidents related to political tensions, and sometimes fueled by ethnic tensions, occur from time to time.
 Exercise caution and avoid events where confrontations between political supporters could occur.
 There have been regional ethnic tensions in the Northern and Upper East regions of Ghana in the past.
 When regional violence breaks out, local authorities often respond by imposing curfews.
 You should follow reports in local media and comply with the instructions of local authorities.